theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-06-21-teach-kids-code.md

 these aren't some artificially constructed technologies, they run the entire Internet.
 Two solid years of learning HTML/CSS/JS in school (along with all the cool associated technology we have today, like JS frameworks and elegant NoSQL DBs) could possibly be enough to get you into basic professional web dev.
+(Not that I'm recommending it, two years could get boring.)

 After that, keeping students interested is not an issue.
 The only thing you shoud *not* do is teach everyone Java which is, for some reason, what high